 Financial Aid Warning is the result of a student not making Satisfactory Academic Progress for one semester.
 Students who are on warning may still receive financial aid.
 Students who successfully complete Satisfactory Academic Progress requirements in the next semester that aid is received from the University will have their warning status removed.

 Financial Aid Suspension generally occurs when a student who is currently on Financial Aid Warning fails to meet Satisfactory Academic Progress requirements for a second consecutive semester.
 All financial aid is suspended.
 This includes all federal, state, and institutional aid including tuition remission and tuition exchange, and most outside scholarships.
-For a complete policy please refer to the Financial Aid Handbook.
+For the complete policy, please refer to the Financial Aid Handbook.

-Students placed on Financial Aid Suspension status and denied financial aid have the right to appeal their status to the Director of Financial Aid.
+Students placed on Financial Aid Suspension status and have had their financial aid denied have the right to appeal their status to the Director of Financial Aid.
 To appeal you must submit a written petition to the Director of Financial Aid.
 The petition should include:

 Students who successfully appeal their suspension status may have their aid reinstated for one semester.
 During this probationary semester, students must meet all satisfactory academic progress requirements or follow their approved education plan in order to continue to receive aid beyond the probationary semester.